 - Debtor turnover ratio analyses the efficiency of debtor collections or in layman's terms – how quickly do you get the money in?
 Large gaps between the time of sale and the money received hurt available working capital.

 - Creditor turnover conversely measures how quickly a business settles debts with its suppliers.
-A business that is consistently slow to pay is deemed to be experiencing cash flow problems.
+A consistently slow-pay business is deemed to be experiencing cash flow problems.
 It is helpful to compare the creditor and debtor ratios to determine possible savings or losses.

 An important question to ask: “Have I got my best employees working on business-critical functions, with the best tools and equipment?”